Skip to Main Content

 Visual effects talent from Base FX, More VFX and the Chinese post pool

-China operates one of the largest VFX ecosystems in Asia, and our artist roster reflects the studios that built it.
-Base FX in Beijing — the Emmy-winning house behind Pacific Rim Uprising, Pan and the Star Trek series — has shaped a generation of compositors and CG artists who now move fluidly between Chinese theatrical features, premium drama and high-end commercial work.
+China runs one of the largest VFX ecosystems in Asia, and our artist roster reflects the studios that built it.
+Base FX in Beijing — the Emmy-winning house behind Pacific Rim Uprising, Pan and the Star Trek series — has shaped a generation of compositors and CG artists.
+They now move with ease between Chinese theatrical features, premium drama and top commercial work.
 More VFX and Pixomondo Beijing drive the Chinese tentpole pipeline.

-Here is how this works in practice.
-MacroGraph, Bottleship VFX, PostVision Beijing and Original Force Beijing handle the episodic and feature workload alongside the in-house teams at Tencent Animation, NetEase Animation, iQIYI VFX and Bilibili animation.
+MacroGraph, Bottleship VFX, PostVision Beijing and Original Force Beijing handle the episodic and feature workload.
+They work alongside the in-house teams at Tencent Animation, NetEase Animation, iQIYI VFX and Bilibili animation.
 Light Chaser Animation Shanghai — the studio behind the Ne Zha tentpoles and the Yao-Chinese Folktales series — anchors the high-end animation roster.
-The BFA visual-effects track feeds the next generation, and artists arrive on projects with confirmed credits and a clear understanding of how Chinese post-production schedules compress around Chinese New Year, Spring Festival, Golden Week and Shanghai International Film Festival delivery windows.
+The BFA visual-effects track feeds the next generation.
+Artists arrive on projects with confirmed credits.
+They also grasp how Chinese post-production schedules tighten around Chinese New Year, Spring Festival, Golden Week and Shanghai International Film Festival delivery windows.

-On the toolkit side, our compositors and effects artists work daily in Nuke, After Effects, Flame, Fusion and Mocha Pro, with strong tracking, rotoscoping, paint, sky-replacement and digital-cleanup pipelines, and CG departments running Maya and Houdini under ACES colour management.
-CG integration is handled through the studios listed above, which means a project beginning as a 2D compositing brief can be scaled into full CG environment or creature work without changing vendors mid-flight.
-Coordinators match artist to project against the specific need.
+On the toolkit side, our compositors and effects artists work daily in Nuke, After Effects, Flame, Fusion and Mocha Pro.
+They run strong tracking, rotoscoping, paint, sky-replacement and digital-cleanup pipelines.
+CG departments run Maya and Houdini under ACES colour management.
+CG integration flows through the studios listed above.
+So a project that starts as a 2D compositing brief can grow into full CG environment or creature work, with no vendor swap mid-flight.
+Coordinators match each artist to a project against its specific need.

-The picture on the ground is more specific.
-Invisible cleanup and beauty work for an iQIYI urban drama, particle and atmospherics for a Tencent Video xianxia trailer, set extension and crowd replication for a Chinese tentpole, photoreal creature integration for a Bilibili animation feature or a co-production claiming the Qingdao 40% rebate.
+On the ground, the picture gets more specific.
+That means invisible cleanup and beauty work for an iQIYI urban drama, particle and atmospherics for a Tencent Video xianxia trailer, set extension and crowd replication for a Chinese tentpole, and photoreal creature integration for a Bilibili animation feature or a co-production claiming the Qingdao 40% rebates.
 The Chinese VFX guild structure runs informally through the Chinese Filmmakers' Association rather than a formal IATSE Local 700 equivalent.
-The working pool delivers material editorial can cut against without back-and-forth.
+The working pool delivers material that editorial can cut against without back-and-forth.

 ACT 03